 If the applicant is currently attending college, vocational school or a training program – and did not apply for benefits for the current application year – he or she may be eligible for a retroactive benefit.

-A retroactive benefit is available for last semester, or two quarters, attended during the current school year.
+A retroactive benefit is available for the last semester, or two quarters, attended during the current school year.

+Because tuition and book benefits are provided due to the participant’s current or former employment, they are taxable.
 The Fund will automatically deduct Social Security and Medicare (FICA) taxes from the tuition and book benefit payments.

 Each year, after the applicant’s application is approved by the selection panel, the participant must complete a W-4 form, noting whether they want federal income taxes deducted .
 Please consider carefully what the impact may be on your income tax liability, especially if you have more than one applicant receiving benefits.